Take Action on This Bill

 Key Facts

-• Number of People Affected: The bill primarily affects individuals who receive price protection payments, though exact numbers are not specified.
+• Number of People Affected: The bill primarily affects individuals and businesses involved in price protection payments, such as those in the automotive industry.

 Arguments in Support